drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 1.  **Launch the Application**.
 2.  **Select Input Folder**: Click the "Browse" button next to "Source Files Folder" (for conversion) or "ISO Files Folder" (for testing).
 Choose the folder containing your ISO files.
 For conversion, this folder can also contain archives (ZIP, 7Z, RAR) with ISOs.
 For testing, only direct `.iso` files in this folder will be processed.
 3.  **Select Output Folder (for Conversion)**: Click the "Browse" button next to "Output XISO Folder".
-    *   For **Conversion**: This is where converted XISO files will be saved.
+    This is where converted XISO files will be saved.
+(Note: For the "Test ISO Integrity" tab, successfully or failed tested ISOs are moved to subfolders *within the source input folder*, not to this output folder.)
-    *   For **Testing**: If "Move successfully tested ISOs to Success Folder" is checked, this is where successfully tested ISOs will be moved.
 4.  **Configure Options**:
     *   **For Conversion**:
         *   Check "Delete original files after successful conversion" if you want standalone ISOs or archive files (if all contained ISOs processed successfully) to be deleted. **Use with caution!**
         *   Check `Skip $SystemUpdate folder during conversion` if you want to omit this folder from the XISO output.
 This is often useful for game ISOs to save space and avoid unnecessary data.
     *   **For Testing**:
-        *   Check/uncheck "Move successfully tested ISOs to Success Folder".
+        *   Check/uncheck "Move successfully tested ISOs to a `_success` subfolder within the source folder".
-        *   Check/uncheck "Move failed tested ISOs to Failed Folder" (creates a `_failed` subfolder in the input directory by default).
+        *   Check/uncheck "Move failed tested ISOs to a `_failed` subfolder within the source folder".
 5.  **Choose Action**:
     *   Click **"Start Conversion"** to convert ISOs to XISO format.
     *   Click **"Start Test"** to test the integrity of ISO files.